Waxahachie High School: Band

 The Spirit of Waxahachie Indian Band is the largest organization on campus, with 250 members.
 For over 20 years, the band has received numerous awards both locally and around the nation, having been a consistent UIL State Marching Contest finalist and 5A bronze medalist in 2017.
-The band is also a consistent Bands of America regional finalist, and performed at the 2000 Macy's Thanksgiving Day Parade.
+The band is also a consistent Bands of America regional finalist and performed at the 2000 Macy's Thanksgiving Day Parade.
 The band has also been named a finalist for Phi Beta Mu's Earl D. Irons Program of Distinction Award.

 In concert literature, the Waxahachie High School Wind Ensemble was named the 2011 Texas Music Educators Association (TMEA) 4A Honor Band and performed at the association's 2012 convention.
 The Foundation for Music Education (TFME) named the ensemble a Class 4A "Commended Winner" in 2013 and a "National Winner" in 2014 in the Mark of Excellence Wind Band Awards.
 The Wind Ensemble was named the 2017 TMEA 5A Honor Band, performing at the 2018 convention.
 The Jazz Orchestra was named the 2018 TMEA Invited Jazz Ensemble, performing at the 2019 TMEA convention in San Antonio, TX, and performed at the 2019 Midwest Clinic in Chicago.

-Theater

-The WHS Theater Department has consistently qualified for state competition in UIL One Act Play, and has won several Dallas Summer Musicals High School Theater awards.